j-lpst/drizzle-neo/README.md

   - Downloading the speech-to-text may take a while
   - You should adjust the speech-to-text model based on your CPU, see comments in `assistant.py`
-- If your API requires an API key, prepend it to the commands, for exmaple:
+- If your API requires an API key, prepend it to the commands, for example:
   - `$ OPENAI_API_KEY="my-api-key" python prompt.py ...`
   - `$ OPENAI_API_KEY="my-api-key" python assistant.py`